hugo-hur/vaccinations-docker-compose/README.md

 Run the application with `docker-compose up -d`.
 This instantiates docker containers from the images built with the last command and starts them.

+Webpage will then be available at [http://localhost:8080].
+Set the start date at the top and press update to update the graphs.
+Graphs show the data for next 50 days from the start date.

 Stop the application with `docker-compose down`

 # Containers